synergyjs/synergyjs.org/pages/docs/api.md

 - `tagName` (string) - Name for the new Custom Element.
 As per the Custom Element spec, an elements name must include a hyphen.

 - `factory` (function) - A factory function that will be called whenever a new instance of your Custom Element is created.
 It will be provided with one argument which is the Custom Element node itself.

-Returns a plain object or a Promise that resolves to a plain object to provide the data for your Custom Element.
+The factory function returns a plain object or a Promise that resolves to a plain object to provide the data for your Custom Element.

 - `template` (HTMLTemplateElement | string) - The HTML for your view.